mattrussi/gitlab-com-runbooks/docs/patroni/unhealthy_patroni_node_handling.md

 ###  3.4. <a name='Step3-Decideifyouwillremovethenodeorwaitforittorecover'></a>Step 3 - Decide if you will remove the node or wait for it to recover

-This is a critical decision because replacing a Patroni Replica can take up to <mark>reference to Mean-Time-To-Create instance</mark>.
-Also consider that creating/replacing a Replica will have significant I/O impact in the Primary/Writer node during the whole operation.
+This is a critical decision because replacing a Patroni Replica can take a couple of hours, but letting it to recover without intervention can take up to several days deppending on lag size and write workload.

-If you decide to relpace the unhealthy replica proceed to chapter 3.
+If you decide to relpace the unhealthy replica proceed to the next chapter.

 ##  4. <a name='RemovinganunhealtyreplicafromthePatronicluster'></a>Removing an unhealty replica from the Patroni cluster